willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 4. Wait 5-10 seconds for the experience to fully enter immersive mode.
 5. Pick up the headset and place it on your head.

-### The display is very low resolution in some WebVR experiences
+### The display is very low resolution in some WebVR experiences.

 The websites do not properly support high resolution headsets.
 To workaround this:
 * If launching WebVR from the desktop (as opposed to from within the Mixed Reality cliffhouse), ensure the window is maximized prior to Entering VR.